polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 HASH = sha256(EICAR).hexdigest()

 class EicarMicroengine(Microengine):
-    """Microengine which tests for the EICAR test file"""

     async def scan(self, guid, content, chain):
-        """Scan an artifact searching for the EICAR string

-        Args:
-            guid (str): GUID of the bounty under analysis, use to track artifacts in the same bounty content (bytes): Content of the artifact to be scan chain (str): Chain sample is being sent from
-        Returns:
-            (bool, bool, str): Tuple of bit, verdict, metadata

-            bit (bool): Whether to include this artifact in the assertion or not verdict (bool): Whether this artifact is malicious or not metadata (str): Optional metadata about this artifact
-        """
         testhash = sha256(content).hexdigest()
         if (testhash == HASH):
             return True, True, ''